 How to travel around Japan?

-Traveling around the country is very easy as the trains and especially the Shinkansen trains are very fast, comfortable, and reliable.
+Travelling around the country is very easy as the trains and especially the Shinkansen trains are very fast, comfortable, and reliable.
 You can travel from Tokyo to Hiroshima in less than 5 hours, which is almost 1000km, or from Osaka to Tokyo in just 3 hours.
 Crazy!

 The best thing to do before you arrive in Japan (2 weeks in advance) is to buy a JR Rail Pass, which is only for foreigners who travel around Japan for less than 90 days.